About Koh Chang

 Climate:

 Koh Chang has three seasons.
 The coolest time of the year (Winter) is between November and February, when cooler winds blow down from China.
-At this time of year the evenigns can get quite cool, around 15-20C.
+At this time of year the evenings can get quite cool, around 15-20C.
 The hot season follows from March -May.
-This is the hotest time of year in most parts of Thailand.
+This is the hottest time of year in most parts of Thailand.
 On Koh Chang temperatures reach 36-37C.
-Epect some heavy rainshoers or thunderstorms during this time.
+Expect some heavy rainshowers or thunderstorms during this time.
 The rainy season runs from June – October.
-It won’t rain all day every day but you can epect up to 800mm of rain per month, so it is much damper than the rest of the yar.
+It won’t rain all day every day but you can expect up to 800mm of rain per month, so it is much damper than the rest of the year.
 September is usually the wettest month.

 Infrastructure: